4 SA pastry chefs share their pro tips for making the perfect milk tart

 It's no secret that South Africans love their vanilla-ry, custardy milk tart.
 An iconic dish that often triggers serious food debates - what pastry is best?
 How much cinnamon topping is adequate?
 What's the ideal dish to bake it in?
 The disputes are endless...

-We asked a few hotel pastry chefs to share their tips and tricks for making a magical milk tart.
+We asked a four hotel pastry chefs to share their tips and tricks for making a magical milk tart.

 Take a look!